-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be 300–500 words, demonstrate course-related knowledge, and include at least 3 scholarly, academic sources.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150–250 words and include at least 2 scholarly, academic sources.

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn items for the assigned module: week.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions, and have a 1-hour time limit.

-The student will complete an exercise covering the Bluebook.
+The student will complete a quiz covering the Bluebook.
 The exercise will be open-book/open-notes, contain 25 multiple-choice, true/false, matching, or fill-in the blank questions, and have a 1-hour time limit.

 The student will draft a 1-page professional letter to a client explaining the decision of the law firm.